BoltApp/bolt-mcp-typescript/README.md

 ## About
  A comprehensive Bolt API reference for interacting with Transactions, Orders, Product Catalog, Configuration, Testing, and much more.

- Note: You must also reference the [Merchant Callback API](/api-merchant) when building a managed checkout custom cart integration
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->